-While the Expanded Footprint Alternative results in one fewer significant impact to Aesthetics compared to the Expanded Preserves Alternative, the Expanded Preserves Alternative results in the least amount of land being urbanized, the least amount of pollutants such as NOx and ROGs, the least amount of impacts to wetlands and other habitat loss, and the least utility demand.
+While the Expanded Footprint Alternative results in one fewer significant impact to Aestheticscompared to the Expanded Preserves Alternative, the Expanded Preserves Alternative results in the least amount of land being urbanized, the least amount of pollutants such as NOx and ROGs, the least amount of impacts to wetlands and other habitat loss, and the least utility demand.
 When the expanded Footprint Alternative is compared to the proposed Project, the Expanded Footprint Alternative results in fewer impacts to Aesthetics, and fewer significant impacts to wetlands and invertebrate species when mitigation is performed.
 Consequently, the Expanded Footprint Alternative would not be the environmentally superior alternative when compared to the Expanded Preserves Alternative.
 However, it would have fewer significant and unavoidable impacts than the proposed Project.
+LAFCo rejects the Expanded Footprint Alternative as infeasible for each and every reason listed, each reason being a separate and independent basis upon which LAFCo finds the alternative to be infeasible.